 Your gear ratio can make all the difference in your retrieve.

-CONTINUE TO PAGE 2 FOR MORE TOP BASS BAITS AND SOME EXCITING VIDEO.
+CONTINUE TO PAGE 2 FOR MORE TOP BASS LURES AND SOME EXCITING VIDEO.